zkoss/zk-mvvm-book/data_binding/validator.md

 ```

 ### Limitation
 This validator cannot validate a form object's nested property like `fx.firstProp.secondProp`.
 It can only validate a property like `fx.firstProp`.
-If we want to validate a form object's nested property, we need to use the concept - **Groups** in ZK 8.
+Nested bean validation is supported by using **@Valid**.
+The validation messages would be able to accessed in the form `fx.firstProp.secondProp`.

 Groups
 -------------------